Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Results and discussions

 \subsection{Adiabatic potential energies of $\text{CH}_3\text{I}$ and $\text{CH}_3\text{I}^{2+}$}

-The adiabatic PESs of $\text{CH}_3\text{I}$ and $\text{CH}_3\text{I}^{2+}$ are constructed based on high-level ab initio electronic structure calculations and multi-dimensional cubic spline interpolations.
+The adiabatic PESs of $\text{CH}_3\text{I}$ and $\text{CH}_3\text{I}^{2+}$ are constructed based on high-level ab initio electronic structure calculations and multivariate cubic spline interpolations.
 Figure \ref{fig1} shows the potential energies of $\text{CH}_3\text{I}$ and $\text{CH}_3\text{I}^{2+}$ by stretching the C-I bond length $R$.
 Fifteen ionic potential curves with thresholds corresponding to different internal states of $\text{I}^+$ are shown in Fig. \ref{fig1}(a), and are also compared with the pure Coulomb interactions between $\text{CH}_3^+$ and $\text{I}^+$.
 The energies of the ionic states at the Franck-Condon point correspond to the double ionization potentials of $\text{CH}_3\text{I}$.
 These energies range from about 26 eV to 31 eV in our calculation, in good agreement with previous theoretical and experimental studies\cite{markus2012,roos2017}.
-The actual energies of all states are smaller than the pure Coulomb energy, owing to the attractive covalent interaction between $\text{CH}_3^+$ and $\text{I}^+$.
+The actual energies of all states are smaller than the pure Coulomb energies, owing to the attractive covalent interaction between $\text{CH}_3^+$ and $\text{I}^+$.
 This attractive interaction is particularly strong for small $R$.
 As the C-I distance increases, the potential becomes strongly repulsive and can be well approximated by pure Coulomb interactions for $R>4$ \AA.

 Twelve neutral potential curves corresponding to the ground state and A-band excited states are shown in Fig. \ref{fig1}(b).
 At large C-I distance, these states dissociate to two atomic states of iodine, $\text{I}(^{2}\text{P}_{3/2})$ and $\text{I}^*(^{2}\text{P}_{1/2})$, with an energy splitting of 0.9 eV in our calculation.
-Using the Mulliken notation\cite{mulliken}, the $^3Q_0$, $^1Q_1$ and $^3Q_1$ states are dipole allowed transitions from the ground state.
-An UV pulse near 260 nm mostly excites the molecule to the $^3Q_0$ state\cite{parker1998} through parallel transition, with a photoabsorption cross section much larger than the other states.
-It is noted that a non-adiabatic crossing between $^3Q_0$ and $^1Q_1$ states is present at $R=2.38$ \AA, which will induce population transfer to the $^1Q_1$ state during photodissociation.
+Using the Mulliken notation\cite{mulliken}, the $^3\text{Q}_0$, $^1\text{Q}_1$ and $^3\text{Q}_1$ diabatic states are dipole allowed transitions from the ground state.
+An UV pulse near 260 nm mostly excites the molecule to the $^3\text{Q}_0$ state\cite{parker1998} through parallel transition.
+It is noted that a non-adiabatic crossing between $^3\text{Q}_0$ and $^1\text{Q}_1$ states is present at $R=2.38$ \AA, which will induce population transfer to the $^1\text{Q}_1$ state during photodissociation.